coderoad/coderoad.github.io/_posts/tutorial-docs/2016-01-01-demo-tutorial.md

 }
 ```

 Normally you would use `> npm install` to install the package, but your package isn't ready to be published yet.
-Instead, you need to link your tutorial package to your demo directory.
+Instead, you need to *"link"* your tutorial package to your demo directory.

 ### Link Your Demo & Tutorial

 [NPM link](https://docs.npmjs.com/cli/link) creates a symbolic link between directories.
 This allows your demo directory to always load your tutorial package.

-Inside of your tutorial root directory, run link.
+Inside of your tutorial root directory, run npm link.

     > npm link